Inbestigator/dressed/www/content/server-config.md

 ### Build extensions

-The file extensions are used when bundling handlers and determine which files to include, by default it is `[".js", ".ts", ".mjs"]`.
+The file extensions are used when bundling handlers and determine which files to include, by default it is `["js", "ts", "mjs"]`.

 ### Middleware